eurojojo/homewizard-dynamic-battery/docs/price-curve-percentile-approach.md

 - **Q3** — 75th percentile
 - Maximum

-This provides a compact statistical description of the price curve and divides it into meaningful regions.
-You can find it in visualisations like boxplots.
+This gives a compact statistical description of the curve and splits it into meaningful regions.
+In data visualisation you see this in [`boxplots`](https://en.wikipedia.org/wiki/Box_plot): the box is Q1–Q3, the line is the median, and the “whiskers” are min and max.

 ---